Undergraduate / FAST

-The Accelerated Science Program (ASP) is designed to help you complete your basic science coursework at a faster pace and complete two semesters (one academic year) of credit in selected science courses in one 15-week trimester.
-Each ASP trimester is broken into two-7.5 week sessions with a maximum of two ASP courses per-session allowed.
-Students can complete the following courses through ASP either online, or on campus:
+The FAST program is designed to help you complete your basic science coursework at a faster pace and complete two semesters (one academic year) of credit in selected science courses in one 15-week trimester.
+Each trimester is broken into two-7.5 week sessions with a maximum of two FAST courses per-session allowed.
+Students can complete the following courses either online, or on campus:

 Human Biology I with lab (on-campus only)